jayaprakashkaluva/azure-functions-demo/README.md

 # azure-functions-demo
-this repository contains the code for various azure function triggers
+This repository contains the code for various azure function triggers, this repo just contains configurations for various triggers , business logic to handle the input is not written

 Following are the steps to add and deploy new function

-Add a new function
+#Add a new function
 mavn azure-functions:add
-to deploy the functions to function app mvn azure-functions:deploy
+#To deploy the functions to function app
+mvn azure-functions:deploy